-(sends to additional subscribers, removes repeated word from first paragraph)
+(sends to additional subscribers, removes repeated word

 * Anxious investors hounding their advisers

 * Experts advise against panicky changes in portfolios

 * Alternatives include gold, managed futures

 By Lauren Young and Beth Pinsker